 - shortness of breath

 - difficulty swallowing

 - swelling of the neck due to the tumour pressing on blood vessels in the chest - this is called superior vena cava obstruction (SVCO) .

-It is possible for a thymus gland tumour to be found following a chest x-ray for something else, even if the person has no symptoms.
+A thymus gland tumour can be found with a chest X-ray for something else, even if the person has no symptoms.

 Finding that a person has an autoimmune system disease such as myasthenia gravis may lead a doctor to suspect and carry out tests for a thymus gland tumour.

 Some people with a later stage disease may have reduced immunity and so be more likely to develop infection.